 From my experience with Chronic Lyme Disease, massage therapy has helped me to cope with major muscle stiffness, imbalance, and cramps.
 Even though I have healed dramatically in the past three years, I still have some work to do to improve my circulation and pump my lymphatic system.
 This is why it’s so important to get massages and use self-massage tools at home — to improve circulation and bring oxygen to the cells.

 Now, let’s take a look at CBD oil.
 If you’ve been following my story, you know how passionate I am about CBD oil made from hemp.
-I used CBD oil to cure my lyme seizures and help ease the mild epilepsy I developed from Chronic Lyme Disease.
+I used CBD oil to cure my Lyme seizures and help ease mild epilepsy I developed from Chronic Lyme Disease.

 CBD oil is legal across the United States because it’s made from the hemp plant.
 The best part is this component of the plant is non-psychoactive.
 That’s right — CBD oil doesn’t make you “high.”

 The cannabinoids in CBD oil have also been scientifically proven to help with pain and inflammation.
 Studies have also found that it helps treat epileptic seizures.

 Why does CBD oil work so well with our bodies?
 The human body actually contains a specialized system called the endocannabinoid system (ECS) which is involved with regulating a variety of functions such as sleep, digestion, appetite, pain, mood, and immune system response.

 Our bodies naturally produce endocannabinoids, which are neurotransmitters that bind to cannabinoid receptors in the nervous system.
 The ECS creates homeostasis within our bodies, meaning the internal environment is stable and functioning optimally.